Bachelor of Arts in Communication Studies: Major of Distinction (Thesis Track)

 Communication Studies majors may minor in established Klein minors.
 The Communication Studies student who declares a minor must complete the entire program requirements for both the major and the minor.
 Courses listed for both the Communication Studies major and Klein minor will only apply towards one of the curriculums.
 If the class is part of an array of courses, students will be required to take a different course to satisfy the major requirement.

-- All Communication Studies majors must take the following two foundation courses:
+- All Communication Studies majors must take two foundation courses:

-- In the Major of Distinction, each student works individually with a faculty advisor from a relevant Klein department to build a curriculum that goes beyond that offered by the established tracks.
+- In the Communication Studies Thesis (Major of Distinction), each student works individually with a faculty advisor from a relevant Klein department to build a curriculum that goes beyond that offered by the established concentrations.

 Course List Code Title Credit Hours Major of Distinction Coursework 21 One Klein course at any level 3 Four 3000+ Klein courses 12 CMST Thesis Hours 6 Language Proficiency Language 1001 levelLanguage 1002 levelLanguage 1003 level